 - If serving your meatballs with grains, such as rice or quinoa, cook them on your meal prep day.

-- Combine the meat mixture the night before, store it in the refrigerator overnight and bake your meatballs the next day.
+- Combine the meat mixture the night before, store it in the refrigerator overnight, shape into balls and bake your meatballs the next day.

 - Prepare the sauce ahead.